cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/about_injecttool.rst

 Introduction
 ------------

-The IMAGE InjectTool is a tool which makes it easier to archive data into BioSamples from the user point of view.
-InjectTool structured as a web application and runs inside a web server.
+The IMAGE InjectTool is a tool which makes it easier to archive genebank data into BioSamples from the user point of view.
+InjectTool is structured as a web application and runs inside a web server.
 Users can register into website in order to upload their data in a private space, they can validate their data against `IMAGE-metadata`_ and can fix or update data using the application.
 If data are compliant with `IMAGE-metadata`_